‘Convenience has a cost,’ PwC medical trend report says

 In the meantime, employers can work to help consumers understand how to make better use of the health care system.
-The Alliance can help with its presentation and booklet on “How to Be a Better Health Care Consumer.”
-I’m happy to talk with you about bringing these insights to your workplace.
+The Alliance can help with its presentation and booklet on “How to Be a Better Health Care Consumer” at your workplace.

 Learn More about Medical Trends

 - Finding the ‘New Normal’ In Medical Cost Trends for Employers

 - Employers are Key to Reversing Unhealthy Trends